-Little work has been done to define traffic management rules for multipoint-to-point connections [9].
+Little work has been done to define traffic management rules for multipoint-to-point connections.
 Multipoint-to-point connections require feedback to be returned to the appropriate sources at the appropriate times.
-As illustrated in figure 3, the bandwidth requirements for a VC after a merge point is the sum of the bandwidths used by all senders whose traffic is merged.
-This is because the aggregate data rate after a merging point is the sum of all incoming data rates to the merging point [11].
+As illustrated in figure 4, the bandwidth requirements for a VC after a merge point is the sum of the bandwidths used by all senders whose traffic is merged.
+This is because the aggregate data rate after a merging point is the sum of all incoming data rates to the merging point.
 Similarly, the number of RM cells after merging is the sum of those from different branches.
 Hence, the ratio of RM to data cells remains the same.

-Figure 3: Multipoint-to-point connections
+Figure 4.
+Multipoint-to-point connections

-Ren and Siu [12, 13] describe an algorithm for multipoint-to-point congestion control, which allows senders belonging to the same connection to send at different data rates.
+Ren and $\operatorname{Siu}^{15}$ describe an algorithm for multipoint-to-point congestion control, which allows senders belonging to the same connection to send at different data rates.
 The algorithm assumes that a multipoint-to-point VC is defined as a shared tree, and that VC merging is employed to prevent the cell interleaving problem.
-The authors proved that if the original point-to-point switch algorithm is max-min fair, the multipoint-to-point version is also max-min fair among sources [12, 13] (and not VCs).
+The authors proved that if the original point-to-point switch algorithm is max-min fair, the multipoint-to-point version is also max-min fair among sources (and not VCs).

-The idea of Ren and Siu's algorithm is very similar to point-to-multipoint algorithms (see [4]).
-When a forward resource management (FRM) cell originating at a leaf is received at the merge point, it is processed and forwarded to the root.
-The merge point also returns a backward resource management (BRM) cell to the source which sent the FRM cell.
-The explicit rate in the BRM cell is set to the value of a register called MER (minimum explicit rate), maintained at the merge point.
+The idea of Ren and Siu's algorithm is very similar to point-to-multipoint algorithms (see [16,17]).
+The algorithm operates as follows.
+When a forward resource management (FRM) cell originating at a leaf is received at the merging point, it is forwarded to the root, and the merging point returns a backward resource management (BRM) cell to the source which had sent the FRM cell.
+The explicit rate in the BRM cell is set to the value of a register called MER (explicit rate), maintained at the merging point for each VC.
 The MER register is then reset to the peak cell rate.
-The receipt of a BRM cell at the merge point simply triggers the normal processing of the BRM cell, and the ER value the BRM contains is used to set the MER register (the register is set to the minimum of its current value and the value of the ER in the BRM cell).
-The BRM cell is then discarded.
+When a BRM cell is received at the merging point, the ER value in the BRM is used to set the MER register, and the BRM cell is discarded.

-Another alternative is to maintain a bit at the merge point for each of the flows being merged [14].
-The bit indicates that an FRM has been received from this flow after a BRM was sent to it.
-Therefore, when an FRM is received at the merge point, it is forwarded to the root and the bit is set, but the RM cell is not turned around as before.
-When a BRM is received at the merge point, it is duplicated and sent to the branches that have their bit set, and then the bits are reset.
-This saves the overhead that the merge point incurs when it turns around RM cells, since only destinations turn around RM cells in this case [14].
+Another alternative is to maintain a bit at the merge point for each of the flows being merged.
+The bit indicates that an FRM has been received from this flow after a BRM had been sent to it.
+Therefore, when an FRM is received at the merging point, it is forwarded to the root and the bit is set, but the RM cell is not turned around as in the previous algorithm.
+When a BRM is received at the merging point, it is duplicated and sent to the bits that have their bit set, and then the bits are reset.
+This saves the overhead that the merge point incurs when it turns around RM cells, since only destinations turn around RM cells in this case.